hyboogo/blog/writeups/overthewire-vortex-level-3-writeup.md

-Overthewire Vortex Level 3 Writeup
+# Overthewire Vortex Level 3 Writeup

-This one is a simplied one.
+This one is a simplified one.
 But the pointer of pointer can be confused.

 ```
 (gdb) disas main